la2050/archive/_projects/2016/putting-the-human-back-into-business.md

   so we create options for executives, decision-makers, and managers that put human capabilities in the driver's seat.
 We deliver programming in-person or virtually.
+project_proposal_impact:
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Recruiting and retention rates for local higher education institutions
 category: create
 body_class: banana